Chris van Heerden: Van Heerden vs. Spence Jr

 On 11 September 2015, van Heerden faced rising prospect Errol Spence Jr. Despite taunting Spence Jr numerous times throughout the fight, van Heerden was dominated by Spence Jr and dropped twice before the referee had seen enough and decided to stop the fight in round eight.

 Van Heerden vs. Ennis

 On 19 December 2020, van Heerden fought Jaron Ennis.
 Ennis was ranked #7 by the WBO, #10 by the IBF and #12 by the WBC at welterweight.
 After a clash of heads in the first round, van Heerden suffered a severe cut on his forehead which prompted the referee to stop the fight early, ending the fight with a no-decision outcome.

 Van Heerden vs. Benn

-On April, 16th 2022, Van Heerden challenged undefeated prospect Conor Benn for the WBA Continental Welterweight title.
+On April 16, 2022, Van Heerden challenged undefeated prospect Conor Benn for the WBA Continental Welterweight title.
 He lost by 2nd-round TKO after being dominated and got brutally knocked down in Round 2, where the referee stopped it.

 Personal life

 Van Heerden currently resides in Los Angeles, California.
+In February 2024, Van Heerden's girlfriend, Ksenia Karelina, was arrested in Russia after going home to visit her grandmother and being accused of donating $50 to a Ukrainian charity in February 2022.
+She was later sentenced to 12 years in prison on August 15, 2024.
+However, she was eventually released in a prisoner swap in Abu Dhabi between Russia and the United States with mediation from the United Arab Emirates in exchange for a German-Russian prisoner named Arthur Petrov on April 10, 2025.